qewer33/cloudflare-url-shortener/README.md

 # Qewer's URL Shortener

-A simple URL shortener built with Rust and Cloudflate Workers.
+A simple URL shortener built with Rust and Cloudflare Workers.

 It has four routes: